-- Securities of Record.
-If your Common Stock or Series A Preferred Stock is registered directly in your name with our transfer agent, Computershare Trust Company, N.A., you are considered the Stockholder of record of those shares, and we sent the Notice directly to you. - Beneficial Owner of Securities.
-If your Common Stock is held in an account at a broker, bank or other nominee, then you are the beneficial owner of the Common Stock, and the Notice was sent either directly to you or was forwarded to you by your nominee.
-The nominee holding your account is considered the Stockholder of record for purposes of voting at the Annual Meeting.
-As a beneficial owner, you have the right to direct your nominee on how to vote the Common Stock held in your account.
+Stockholders of Record.
+If your Common Stock or Series A Preferred Stock is registered directly in your name with our transfer agent, Computershare Trust Company, N.A., you are considered the Stockholder of record of those shares, and we sent the Notice directly to you.

+Beneficial Owners of Common Stock.
+If your Common Stock is held in an account at a broker, bank or other nominee, then you are the beneficial owner of the Common Stock, and the Notice was sent either directly to you or was forwarded to you by your broker, bank or other nominee.
+The broker, bank or other nominee holding your account is considered the Stockholder of record for purposes of voting at the Annual Meeting.
+As a beneficial owner, you have the right to direct your broker, bank or other nominee on how to vote the Common Stock held in your account.